DuckySoLucky/hypixel-discord-chat-bridge/README.md

 The `debugChannel` is the ID of text channel the bot should be linked with for the chat, the bot will send every single minecraft message here, anyone can send and execute commands from this channel and it will be executed in minecraft.
 This is useful for debugging and testing purposes.

-The `allowedBots` are the IDs of any bot on the server , these bots will be able to send messages through the Bridge channels without being ignored.
+The `allowedBots` is a list of discord bot IDs which are allowed to send messages in the guild chat, their messages will not be blocked.

 ### Commands